Back

 First version: Combine terms with variable M first

 There is currently a \(−9M\) on the right-hand side of the equation.
-We can remove it from the right-hand side and combine it with the left-hand side by adding \(+9M\) to both sides of the equation.
+Remove it from the right-hand side and combine it with the left-hand side by adding \(+9M\) to both sides of the equation.

 This image shows the equation negative nine M minus four equals negative nine M minus four.
 Under the negative nine M on both sides of the equal sign is a green positive nine M.